Cable & Wire | High quality and excellent service at reasonable prices.

 • Fiber Interface: The fiber receives an optical signal.

-• Decoder: The video stream needs takes milliseconds to decode.
+• Decoder: The video stream takes milliseconds to decode.

 • Output: Plug-and-play for FPV goggles and monitors.